Middelen Meter

 • An app screen titled “GEBRUIK PER DAG” showing a pink-themed weekly bar chart broken down by day parts (ochtend, middag, avond, nacht).
 A smiley face highlights a day with zero consumption, and a button link at the bottom reads “Aantal standaard glazen”.

-• Three side-by-side smartphone mockups displaying the “OVERZICHT” screen.
-The screens show various timeline views of alcohol and multi-substance tracking data across 1 week, 2 weeks, and 4 weeks using colored vertical bar charts.
+• TThree side-by-side smartphone mockups.
+The first two display the “OVERZICHT” showing various timeline views of alcohol and multi-substance tracking data across 2 weeks and 4 weeks using colored vertical bar charts.
+The third mockup on the right shows a congratulations window asking to start a new tracking cycle.

 Explore the next project or drop me a message.